-Traditional Christmas pud, mince pies are generally ok for vegetarians these days as the suet is normally made from vegetable oil, but check some traditional makes may still have the original beef suet.
-Added a nice healthy fruit dessert, which is wheat free, sugar-free if you use honey or vegan with soya cream.
+Traditional Christmas pud, mince pies are generally OK for vegetarians these days as the suet is normally made from vegetable oil.
+But do check because some traditional makes may still have the original beef suet.

 Angelic Lemony Leeks & Sprouts